Easy As Cookies

 Serving and Storage

-Once the fudge is set, cut it into squares and store it in an airtight container.
-I prefer metal tins lined with waxed or parchment paper, because it's festive.
+Once the fudge is set, use the parchment paper to lift it out the pan.
+Use the bench scraper (affiliate link) to cut it into neat bricks or squares, and store in an airtight container.
+For fudge my family eats at home, I use metal tins lined with waxed or parchment paper, because it's festive.

 If you're giving it out as a food gift, cut the fudge into rectangles.
-Wrap tightly in parchment paper, then wrap in plastic wrap to keep air out.
+Wrap each bar tightly in parchment paper, then label it so you can tell it apart from sweets like Homemade Chocolate Fudge if you're making multiple kinds.
+Wrap each labeled bar in plastic wrap to keep air out.

-Fudge ships well, and will keep for a few weeks at room temperature.
+Peanut butter fudge will keep for a few weeks at room temperature, and ships well.

 Variations